By Hilary Jacobs Hendel, LCSW

 Sadness is a core emotion that we have when we experience losses.
 When core emotions arise, they need to flow.
 If we push core emotions down, the energy they hold gets blocked.
 Blocked emotions hurt us.
 Blocked emotions put stress on our mind and body, eventually causing symptoms like depression, anxiety, addictive behaviors, difficulty concentrating, headaches and many more.

 In order to let emotions flow, we need to feel safe-enough to experience them.
 Learning what to expect when experiencing an emotion helps make the experience more manageable, less scary and even less painful sometimes.
 Feeling connected to another person with whom we feel safe and comfortable is another important factor that helps make emotions bearable.
 I didn’t know any of these things when I was younger.
 And why would I?
 Our culture doesn’t teach us what we need to know about emotions.
+Sometimes, when fighting with emotional control, people refer to remedies like drugs or marijuana expecting that they will let them be more distracted from the situation overall and calm down the feelings.
+When talking about THC, the question to touch simultaneously is the detox products used to eliminate unwanted consequences of its use.
+“Toxin Rid to pass a drug test” is the focus of the article, which Moods Magazine provides.
+It can shed more light on this topic for the readers.

 On my way to becoming an emotion-centered psychotherapist, I learned to just be with sadness, my own and other’s, and not to try to fix it.
 I learned my presence and willingness to offer support was all I could realistically do.
 I learned that feeling sad in response to a loss is natural.
 I learned that sadness naturally goes away if we allow it to just be and give it time.
 And, I learned that being there was enough—there was nothing else necessarily to say or do.